Impressions and Links

 Where

 useful component skills can be inferred from experience.
-Behavioral evidence suggests that such learning arises from a structural analysis of encountered problems, one that maximizes representational efficiency and, as a direct result, decomposes task into subtasks by ''carving'' them at their natural ''joints''.
+Behavioral evidence suggests that such learning arises from a structural analysis of encountered problems, one that maximizes representational efficiency and, as a direct result, decomposes task into subtasks by ''carving'' them at their natural ''joints''.The key question here was, of course, how this analysis and optimization process might be implemented neurally.

 Here, we were presented behavioural and fMRI data in support of a hypothesis that a hierarchical task structure might arise as a natural consequence of predictive representation.